Royal Buckinghamshire Yeomanry: 19th century

-After the Battle of Waterloo the remaining Volunteers were disbanded and the Yeomanry allowed to stand down if they wished, but most regiments, including the three in Buckinghamshire, volunteered to serve on.
+Following the Battle of Waterloo in 1815 the British Volunteer Corps was fully disbanded and its mounted contingent, the Yeomanry Cavalry, was allowed to stand down if they wished.
+However, most yeomanry regiments, including the three in Buckinghamshire, volunteered to continue their service.
 Although not called upon, the 2nd Regiment was under orders to go to Manchester in July 1819, before the Peterloo Massacre.
-In 1827 the War Office withdrew support from the Yeomanry.
-The 1st and 3rd Regiments were disbanded the following year, and the 2nd Regiment was only kept in existence by being privately funded by the Marquess of Chandos (later 2nd Duke of Buckingham).
+In 1827 the War Office withdrew support from the Yeomanry Cavalry.
+The 1st and 3rd Regiments were disbanded the following year, and the 2nd Regiment was only kept in existence by being privately funded by the Marquess of Chandos.
 However, further civil disorder, with Buckinghamshire being affected by the Swing Riots, led to a change in policy, and pay was restored to the Yeomanry in 1830.
-The regiment was accepted as the 2nd Buckinghamshire Yeomanry Cavalry, together with a newly-raised independent troop at Taplow commanded by Viscount Kirkwall (the disbanded 1st Regiment had included a Taplow Troop).
+The regiment was accepted as the 2nd Buckinghamshire Yeomanry Cavalry, together with a newly raised independent troop at Taplow commanded by Viscount Kirkwall (the disbanded 1st Regiment had included a Taplow Troop).
 The 2nd Regiment included two 6-pounder cannons, first issued in 1820.

 The regiment was called out to deal with rioting at Otmoor in Oxfordshire from 6 to 10 September 1830, followed by duty at Hounslow Barracks, Great Marlow, High Wycombe and Brill from 22 November to 7 December.
 The regiment was then quartered at Aylesbury, 9–15 January 1831, and the new Taplow Troop at Princes Risborough, to protect the Special Commissioners trying the Swing rioters.
 The War Office withdrew funding from the Taplow Troop in 1838, but it continued to train without pay.

 Officers of the Buckinghamshire Yeomanry had worn a Hussar-style undress jacket and Pelisse in the 1820s, but in the 1830s the regiment was equipped and dressed as Light Dragoons.
 However, for Queen Victoria's visit to the Duke of Buckingham at Stowe House in 1844, the regiment formed two troops of Hussars.
 The following year the Queen conferred the title 'Royal' on the regiment, as the 2nd Royal Bucks Regiment of Yeomanry Cavalry, later known as the Buckinghamshire Yeomanry Cavalry (Royal Bucks Hussars) – it had adopted Hussar uniforms throughout by 1850.